alejandratorresl/alejandratorresl.github.io/_pages/publications.md

 # work in progress

-**Arepas are not Tacos: On the Labor Markets of Latin America**.
+[Arepas are not Tacos: On the Labor Markets of Latin America](https://drive.google.com/file/d/1D03eHgPgEKOj-PGHjuTLTXIghj1Oly0w/view).
 With María Aristizabal-Ramírez and Cezar Santos

 **Carbon Pricing Winners and Losers: Workers, Consumersm and Policy Options**.
 With Marina M. Tavares.